6 products

 What are the contraindications for using a menstrual cup?

-The menstrual cup is not recommended during the postpartum period to collect lochia and other discharge after childbirth.
-The menstrual cup is also not recommended in cases of infection.
-If in doubt, always consult your midwife or gynecologist before switching to a cup.
+A menstrual cup is not recommended in the postpartum period to collect lochia and other discharge after childbirth.
+A period cup is also not recommended in case of infections.
+If you are unsure, always ask your midwife or gynecologist for advice before switching to a cup.

 - +